tikikun/tikikun.github.io/content/posts/10-papers-that-caught-my-attention-a-year-in-review/index.md

 ![F5-TTS](images/f5tts.png)
 Arxiv link: https://arxiv.org/abs/2410.06885

 **Explanation:** This is a very straight-forward and effective implementation of flow matching in OT scenario.
 The model employs a Diffusion Transformer (DiT) to essentially train a "vector field" generator by matching the generated field with Optimal Transport field.
 Because we can generate the vector field on input sample, we can use an **ODE solver** to figure out the target prediction.
+By doing so, we can make the model to "generate voice" by transform the original noise into "conditioned" output.

 _Note: F5TTS model quality is very high compared to its size, you can check out more about that in my previous blog post [⚡Ultra Compact Text-to-Speech: A Quantized F5TTS](https://alandao.net/posts/ultra-compact-text-to-speech-a-quantized-f5tts/)_